orphans/git-deploy-laravel/README.md

 ## Usage

 Add a webhook for http://your.website.url/git-deploy to your project in GitHub/GitLab and this package will take care of the rest.
+The webhook should fire on push-events.

-It will automatically receive POST messages from the repo manager and perform a Git pull.
+Your website will automatically receive POST messages from the repo manager and perform a Git pull.

 ## Configuration

-There is (potentially) important configuration in the package's config file, for things like the email notifications and your repository's root path on the file system.

-> Note that this tool tries to automatically determine the repository's root path and that should work suffiently in most cases.
+In most cases the package will find the correct Git repository and Git executable but we advise publishing our config anyway because it will let you enable extra security options and email notifications.

 To add custom configuration run:

-    php artisan vendor:publish
+    php artisan vendor:publish --provider="Orphans\GitDeploy\GitDeployServiceProvider"

-Then edit `/config/gitdeploy.php` which has been well commented.
+Then edit `/config/gitdeploy.php`, which has been well commented.

 ## Future Plans

-* Testing on GitHub and different versions of Laravel & GitLab.
 * Branch management (i.e. only tigger on changes to active branch).
 * Email report on code conflicts that prevent a pull.